aldybuanaa/RambutGokil/README.md

 ### Instalation:

-- Double click file `FoodPin.xcodeproj`
+- Double click file `RambutGokil.xcodeproj`
 - Choose iOS simulator and you are ready to go

 <!-- </> with 💛 by readMD (https://readmd.itsvg.in) -->